Accident in Costa Rica? Let’s Learn About Your Rights & Compensation

 • Incident data: date/time, GPS or address, weather/lighting conditions.

-• Photos/video: scene, equipment, signage, defects, injuries (progress over days/weeks).
+• Photos/video: scene, equipment, signage, defects, injuries over time.

-• Witnesses: names, phones, country, short written statements if possible.
+• Witnesses: names, contacts, short statements if possible.

-• Operator documents: waiver copies, tour voucher, safety briefing handouts, equipment tags.
+• Operator documents: waiver, voucher, safety handouts, equipment tags.

-• Medical records: ER report, imaging, prescriptions, discharge summaries, invoices.
+• Medical records: ER report, imaging, prescriptions, invoices.

-• Communications: emails/chats with hotel/operator/insurer—do not admit fault or sign releases without legal review.
+• Communications: emails/chats with hotel/operator/insurer—do not sign releases without counsel.

 Our process: step by step

-2. Demand & negotiation: comprehensive damages brief with evidence and medical prognosis.
+1. Demand & negotiation: a full damages brief with evidence and prognosis.

 Frequently asked questions